 Both of these locations have exhilarating hills, plus, Mont Farlagne also has a snow park for snowboarding!

 *Update from January 11: The 2021 edition of Hockey au Quai Caraquet has been CANCELLED.* Check out Caraquet’s “Hockey au Quai” tournament, happening from February 4th to the 7th, 2021!
 For this unique event, Caraquet’s picturesque wharf is transformed into a hockey rink and games are played between the shrimp and crab fishing boats.

-Each year, over 50 teams compete in the “Hockey sur étang de Tracadie'' tournament!
+*Update: the 2021 edition of Hockey sur étang in Tracadie has been CANCELLED.* Each year, over 50 teams compete in the “Hockey sur étang de Tracadie'' tournament!
 This tournament, which happens every February, takes place at “Rivière Petit-Tracadie”.
 Catch a hockey game in Tracadie’s beautiful landscape from February 17 to 20th, 2021!

 Make the most of winter with Bass Attack Fishing - an unforgettable ice fishing experience!

 With the help of a qualified guide, you will learn how to properly dig your hole in the ice, the kinds of hooks to use, and tips to attract fish to your hook.
 Ice fishing is a unique way to spend time with friends or family this winter!

 At Les Aventuriers de Charlo you can challenge yourself, develop your physical abilities, spend time with family and friends, or simply relax in nature.

 During the winter, Les Aventuriers is a cross-country skiing, biathlon and snowshoeing center.
 Drop by and practice your favourite winter sport!